Manage resource accounts in Microsoft Teams

 To create a new resource account click + New account.
 In the pop-up, fill out the display name and user name for the resource account (the domain name should populate automatically) then click Save.

-Next, you will need to apply a license to the resource account, as described in Assign licenses to users in Office 365 for business
+Next, apply a license to the resource account in the O365 Admin center, as described in Assign licenses to users in Office 365 for business

 You can edit the resource account display name using the Edit option.
 Click Save when you are done.